 Kessler Scholars Program

-The Kessler Scholars Program at Brown University is part of the national Kessler Scholars Collaborative along with 15 other institutions.
+The Kessler Scholars Program at Brown University is part of the Kessler Scholars Collaborative, a national network of 16 colleges and universities committed to supporting first-generation and limited-income students.

 “ This program has taught me to reframe my first-generation and low-income background as one I should be proud of declaring openly.
 It taught me that conversations about these identities should not be marked as off limits.
 I am now comfortable with talking about these identities that I have tried to hide away for so long. ”